lustered/cuteplayer/README.md

 ## Known issues

-    .Slider continues if the timeline is manually changed while the song is paused.
+    .Hitting the play button will add 1 second every time .Wrong song is highlighted when using shuffle - when next song plays

 ## Font credits:

     https://www.dafont.com/arcade-classic-2.font